 - W Hotels

-NOTE: Not all of these hotels participate in award nights.
+Note: A few of these hotels do not participate in award nights.

 Aloft Hotels have an open concept and modern vibe.
 These hotels are new and emphasize their up-to-date technology.